mgbmix/mgbmix/content/SITE STUFF/Website Changelog.md

 The site is undergoing constant updates and improvement to the rules, text, explanations, and page layout.
+Only major changes will be reflected in the changelog.

 > [!warning] This site stores most of its pages once you access them.
-Make sure you [[clear your cache]] for this site every so often to ensure you have the newest version.
+Make sure you [[clear your cache]] for this site every so often (about once a day) to ensure you have the newest version.

 > [!example]- Changelog